-Press the power button and hold it down for about two seconds.Release the button when the backlight turns on.
+Press the power button and hold it down for about two seconds.
+Release the button when the backlight turns on.

 Tip: In addition, you can assign the full-screen pen stroke to activate the backlight.
-See "Pen preferences" in Chapter 6 for more information.
+See "Pen preferences" in Chapter 7 for details.